noch-g/pokedex-cli/README.md

                                                         # #

 ## Features from the guided tutorial
+The following features were added while going through the guided tutorial:
   - **REPL loop** with prompt to interact with the user
 ```sh
 Pokedex > _
 ```

   - Implementation of a **cache** to remember requests results **within** the current session, with a go routine to automatically **clear** entries older than a given time interval.
   - Implementation of a list of **commands**: